Where to set up a Global Business – Part 3: The Americas

 For this reason, you might face issues depending on the jurisdiction where your clients/vendors are located as wiring money to a Belize International Business Company can raise red flags in the banking industry.
 That being said, if you have a solid business, it’s possible to get a bank account in a reputable financial center.

-Belize may work for certain businesses or for certain purposes within a group structure.
-If you are looking for privacy and a low-cost structure to hold certain assets or have a business that entails certain degree of liability and you have minimal public exposure or certain type of clients and do not need solid transactional banking options – then Belize may work for you.
+However, Belize also has LLC legislation – LLCs are tax-transparent entities.
+A Belize LLC may work for certain businesses or for certain purposes within a group structure.
+If you are looking for privacy and a low-cost structure to hold certain assets or have a business that entails a certain degree of liability and you have minimal public exposure or the certain type of clients and do not need solid transactional banking options – then Belize may work for you.

 For the rest, there may be better options available.

 US LLCs might be useful in certain group structures for accessing USD merchant processing options available in the US.